 There are several books written about wabi-sabi if you want to find out about the tradition in more depth.

 Author, Leonard Koren has written two interesting books about the subject – Wabi-Sabi: For Artists, Designers, Poets & Philosophers and Wabi Sabi – Further Thoughts.
-Beth Kempton has a brilliant book to introduce you further to the idea.

 There is also a range of titles dedicated to wabi-sabi, detailing ways that you can interweave the idea with almost anything in everyday life from sewing to interiors and art.